mhmoslemi2338/mhmoslemi.github.io/README.md

 - **CV**: A downloadable version of my CV and an embedded view on the site.
 - **Contact**: How to reach me via email or connect with me on LinkedIn and Google Scholar.

-## How to Access
-You can view the website live at: [https://your-username.github.io](https://your-username.github.io)

 ## Contact Information
 - **Email**: [mohammad.moslemi@uwo.ca](mailto:mohammad.moslemi@uwo.ca)